undisputedcoder/undisputedcoder/README.md

 <h3 align="center">G'day, I'm Riaz 👋</h3>
-<p align="center"> 🎓 Graduate from Murdoch University with a degree in Computer Science <br> 🔭 I'm currently working on a top secret mobile app in a startup company<br>🌱 I'm currently learning machine learning and keen to pursue a career in it</br> 🥅 I aim to contribute more to open source projects this year <br>⚡ Fun fact: I like to watch and play competitive sports.</p>
+<p> 🎓 Graduate from Murdoch University with a degree in Computer Science <br> 🔭 I'm currently working on a top secret mobile app in a startup company<br>🌱 I'm currently learning machine learning and keen to pursue a career in it</br> 🥅 I aim to contribute more to open source projects this year <br>⚡ Fun fact: I like to watch and play competitive sports.</p>

-<p align="center">Feel free to get in touch at <a href = "mailto: riaz_amin@iinet.net.au">riaz_amin@iinet.net.au</a> 📧</p>
+<p>Feel free to get in touch at <a href = "mailto: riaz_amin@iinet.net.au">riaz_amin@iinet.net.au</a> 📧</p>

 #